 By applying the two attention mechanisms, the final context vector $\mathbf{v}_t$ at the time step $t$ to predict the word probability vector $\mathbf{y}_t$ is just the summation of the spatial context vector $\mathbf{v}^{(s)}_t$ and the channel context vector $\mathbf{v}^{(c)}_t$, i.e.,

 When applying both spatial and channel attentions on the image feature representations, we name such an attention module as dual attention ({\bf D-attention}).

-Note that the dual attention scheme in our model differs from SCA-CNN \cite{CVPR17:SCA} from the following two perspectives: (1) The channel-wise attention and spatial attention in SCA-CNN are computed sequentially.
-The problem of it is the information loss, which is similar to VGG-Net vs. ResNet.
-Our model is to compute the two attentions in parallel, which well preserves the most discriminative feature components; (2) The activation of channel-wise attention used in SCA-CNN is a softmax function, which is the same with spatial attention in their paper.
+Note that the dual attention scheme in our model differs from SCA-CNN \cite{CVPR17:SCA} from the following two perspectives: (1) The channel-wise attention and spatial attention in SCA-CNN are computed sequentially, while in our model, the two attentions from spatial and channel dimensions are computed in parallel.
+Inspired by the split-attention proposed in \cite{ARXIV:RESNEST}, a better visual feature representation can be obtained via an element-wise summation across multiple splits; (2) The activation of channel-wise attention used in SCA-CNN is a softmax function, which is the same with spatial attention in their paper.
 Such a setting is inappropriate because softmax is very like the one-hot encoding, which negatively affects the feature representation, so we applied the sigmoid function in the channel-wise attention.
 In the experimental part of this paper, we empirically prove that our dual attention can achieve much better results than SCA-CNN.